Syntomic cohomology and regulators for varieties over p-adic fields: Syntomic cohomology

-In the right square the bottom map $\iota_{\pi}$ is induced by the natural map $ K_0\to R$ and the pullback $i^*_0:\tau_{R_\bq}\to \tau_{W(k)^0_\bq}$.
+In the left square the bottom map $\iota_{\pi}$ is induced by the natural map $ K_0\to R$ and by sending $a(\overline{p})\mapsto a(\tau_{\pi})$.
 It is a (right) section to $i_0^*$ and it (together with the vertical maps) commutes with Frobenius.
-By uniqueness of the top map $\iota_{\pi}$ this makes the right square commute in the $\infty$-derived category (of abelian groups).
+By uniqueness of the top map $\iota_{\pi}$ this makes the left square commute in the classical derived category (of abelian groups).

 It is easy to check that we have the following commutative diagram